Best pull-up bars for home gyms in 2026

 There are four main categories, and they differ more than you might expect.

 Doorframe bars are the most popular starting point.
 They use leverage and rubber pads to wedge into a door opening, no screws required.
 The good ones hold 300+ pounds and install in seconds.
 The downside is they limit grip width to whatever fits inside your doorframe, and some cheaper models will chew up your door trim over time.
+Measure before you order, because some bars need at least 3.5 inches of trim depth to seat properly, and shallow or decorative trim is exactly how mine ended up on the floor.
 If you rent, check your lease before you leave scuff marks everywhere.

 Wall-mounted bars bolt directly into studs and sit a few inches off the wall.
 These are the most stable option short of a full rack.
 You get wider grip positions, they can handle more weight, and they don’t block a doorway.
-The tradeoff is obvious: you’re drilling holes in your wall, and you need to find studs that are spaced right.
+The tradeoff is obvious: you’re drilling holes in your wall, and you need studs spaced where the mounting plate wants them.
+Standard US framing is 16 inches on center, but older homes and some newer construction use 24-inch spacing, so verify before you buy.
 Installation takes maybe 30 minutes if you own a stud finder and a drill.

 Ceiling-mounted bars work the same way but hang from above, which is great for garages or basements with exposed joists.
 They give you the most clearance for kipping movements if you’re into CrossFit-style pull-ups.
 Just make sure your ceiling can handle the load and you have enough headroom.